Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 ### QBFT

-QBFT consensus protocol has its own specific way to reward block validators, compatible with besu or with other nodes.
+QBFT consensus protocol has its own [specific way to reward block validators](../configure-and-manage/configure/consensus-protocols/qbft.md#block-reward), compatible with Besu or other nodes.
-For more information, see the [block reward section](../configure-and-manage/configure/consensus-protocols/qbft.md#block-reward) in QBFT protocol.